kubernetes/kompose/docs/architecture.md

 ## Transformer

-Transformer takes KomposeObject and converts it to target/output format (currently, there are sets of Kubernetes/OpenShift objects).
-Similar to `Loader`, Transformer is represented by a Transformer interface:
+The Transformer takes KomposeObject and converts it to target/output format (currently, there are sets of Kubernetes/OpenShift objects).
+Similar to the `Loader`, Transformer is represented by a Transformer interface:

 ```go
 type Transformer interface {